 The key assumptions used to estimate the fair value of MSRs are prepayment speeds, the discount rate and costs to service.
 Increases in prepayment speeds generally have an adverse effect on the value of MSRs as the underlying loans prepay faster.
 In a declining interest rate environment, the fair value of MSRs generally decreases as prepayments increase and therefore, the estimated life of the MSRs and related cash flows decrease.
 Decreases in prepayment speeds generally have a positive effect on the value of MSRs as the underlying loans prepay less frequently.
-In a rising interest rate environment, the fair value of MSRs generally increases as prepayments decrease and therefore, the estimated life of the MSRs and related cash flows increase.
+In a rising interest rate environment, the fair value of MSRs generally have a positive effect on the value of MSRs as the underlying loans prepay less frequently.
+In a related cash flows increase.
 Increases in the discount rate generally have an adverse effect on the value of the MSRs.
 The discount rate is risk adjusted for key factors such as uncertainty in the mortgage banking industry due to its reliance on external influences (interest rates, regulatory changes, etc.), premium for market liquidity, and credit risk.
 A higher discount rate would indicate higher uncertainty of the future cash flows.
 Conversely, decreases in the discount rate generally have a positive effect on the value of the MSRs.
-Increases in the costs to service generally have an adverse effect on the value of the MSRs as an increase in costs to service would reduce the Company's future net cash inflows from servicing a loan.
-Conversely, decreases in the costs to service generally have a positive effect on the value of the MSRs.
+Increases in the costs to service generally have a positive effect on the value of the MSRs.
 MSR uncertainties are hypothetical and do not always have a direct correlation with each assumption.
 Changes in one assumption may result in changes to another assumption, which might magnify or counteract the uncertainties.